 - GI tract tumor→ hormone secretion → enter into enterohepatic circulation → liver inactivates hormones → no symptoms

 - Liver tumor → hormone secretion → released into circulation + liver dysfunction → symptoms

-- Carcinoid syndrome (the hallmark sign) is actually quite rare and occurs in approximately 5% of carcinoid tumors and becomes manifest when vasoactive substances from the tumors enter the systemic circulation escaping hepatic degradation.
+- Carcinoid syndrome (the hallmark sign) = Cutaneous flushing, diarrhea, wheezing and low blood pressure is actually quite rare and occurs in ~ 5% of carcinoid tumors and becomes manifest when vasoactive substances from the tumors enter the systemic circulation escaping hepatic degradation.

 - The syndrome includes flushing, ↑ intestinal motility (diarrhea), itching and less frequently, heart failure, vomiting, bronchoconstriction, asthma, and wheezing